Seekurity/BrowserCookieGrabber/README.md

 # Usage
 1. Download the script.
-2. Set executable permissions (chmod +x BrowserCookieGrabber.sh).
+2. Set executable permissions (chmod +x browserCookieGrabber.sh).
-3. Execute (./BrowserCookieGrabber.sh).
+3. Execute (./browserCookieGrabber.sh).

 You should find Cookies.tar on your desktop.